pbek/QOwnNotes/doc/scripting/README.rst

     /**
      * This function is called when text has to be encrypted or decrypted
      *
-     * @param text string the text to encrypt or descrypt
+     * @param text string the text to encrypt or decrypt
      * @param password string the password
      * @param decrypt bool if false encryption is demanded, if true decryption is demanded
-     * @return the exncrypted or decrypted text
+     * @return the encrypted decrypted text
      */
     function encryptionHook(text, password, decrypt);